abhishek1995s/PYTHON/README.md

-address,dealing with various forms of web request, establising remote server and communicating with it.Transfering data from database to mobile application using jasonify. if u have any doubts u can contact me through my email address abhisheks6477@gmail.com I hope this might be helpful to u
+address,dealing with various forms of web request, establising remote server and communicating with it.Transfering data from database to mobile application using jasonify. if u have any doubts u can contact me through my email address abhisheks6477@gmail.com I hope this will be helpful to u.